 Testing the health of the creek includes conducting chemical tests of the water.

-The mission of the Butternut Valley Alliance is to protect and conserve the environmental qualities, farming, economic development and cultural heritage in the Butternut Creek watershed.
+The Butternut Valley Alliance is a 501(c)(3) organization.
+Our mission is to protect and conserve the environmental qualities, farming, economic development and cultural heritage in the Butternut Creek watershed.

 To be an effective leader in the watershed by encouraging conservation and sustainable development.